SKAHP/One-Engi/kant-on-testimony.md

 Kant’s epistemology of testimony Unlike, for example, Hume, whose influential text

-‘On Miracles’
+**‘On Miracles**’

-6 is the standard

-historical point for many contemporary papers in the epistemology of
+6 is the standard historical point for many contemporary papers in the epistemology of

 testimony, Kant never published a fully developed, self-contained text on the subject.
 His